SharePoint/sp-dev-docs/docs/sp-add-ins/create-sharepoint-add-ins-that-can-be-used-by-anonymous-users.md

----
-title: Create SharePoint Add-ins that can be used by anonymous users ms.prod: SHAREPOINT ms.assetid: e858fce6-7a8f-4b1e-b053-64dc75345801
----

 # Create SharePoint Add-ins that can be used by anonymous users
 Learn how to create SharePoint Add-ins that can be used by anonymous users on public-facing Microsoft SharePoint 2013 sites.